ChenglongChen/tensorflow-DeepFM/README.md

 ![dnn](example/fig/DNN.png)

 ## Some tips
-- [ ] You should tune the parameters for each model in order to get reasonable performance (e.g., gini around 0.28).
+- [ ] You should tune the parameters for each model in order to get reasonable performance.
 - [ ] You can also try to ensemble these models or ensemble them with other models (e.g., XGBoost or LightGBM).

 # Reference